 Septic Services in Garden Ridge, TX

 Garden Ridge is one of the few cities in the San Antonio metro where every single home runs on a septic system.
 There's no municipal sewer, period.
 That makes septic maintenance a fact of life for all roughly 4,000 residents.
-According to the EPA, about 21.7 million U.S. households rely on septic systems, and communities like Garden Ridge face higher maintenance demands than most.
 Sitting on Edwards Plateau limestone at elevations between 730 and 1,060 feet, the city's heavily wooded lots and spring-fed creeks create a setting that's beautiful but tough on septic systems.
 Most homes were built between the 1970s and 1990s, which means the majority of systems in town are 30 to 50 years old and approaching or past their expected lifespan.

 Septic Pumping